RocketMoves420/Shitcoin/README.md

 ## How do I get coins? 😆

-You can obtain coins from Defi cryptocurrency exchanges such as Pancakeswap ahead of our Safemoon Exchange
+You can obtain coins from Defi cryptocurrency exchanges such as Pancakeswap ahead of our Safemoon Exchange listing.

 <div align="center">